 What Is Hard Wax?

-Hard wax is a type of wax that adheres to the hair follicle (versus the skin) and hardens and removes on its own, eliminating the need for paper strips.
-According to Petak, because the wax sticks to the hair, this allows certain areas to be waxed multiple times to ensure all hair is removed without damaging or irritating the skin. "[Old-school honey waxes] may the first layer of skin along with the hair, which means you can’t go over the area multiple times and can leave stray hair behind," explains Petak.
+Hard wax is a type of wax that adheres to the hair shaft (versus the skin) and hardens and removes on its own, eliminating the need for paper strips.
+According to Petak, because the wax sticks to the hair, this allows certain areas to be waxed multiple times to ensure all hair is removed without damaging or irritating the skin. "[Old-school honey waxes remove] the first layer of skin along with the hair, which means you can’t go over the area multiple times and can leave stray hair behind," explains Petak.
 "If you notice your skin being more red after a wax using paper strips, it’s because of the removal of the first layer of skin.
 It’s often said that hard wax is a much less painful experience than soft wax for all parts of the body."
-That said, there are soft waves that contain glyceryl rosinate, which acts as a buffer to adhere to the hair only.
+That said, there are soft waxes that contain glyceryl rosinate, which is meant to act as a buffer to adhere to the hair only.

 The Benefits of Hard Wax

 Hard wax has a multitude of benefits.
 For one, it's gentler on the skin: "Hard wax is good for people with sensitive skin, as it is applied as a thicker layer and is removed without a strip," says Sperling.
 "It tends to be a little less painful and better for smaller, delicate areas of the body."
 It also removes hair cleanly from the root, and doesn't leave a sticky mess behind.
 Petak says that when it comes to soft wax, you run the risk of having wax residue left on the skin, but since hard wax dries on its own, it's much easier to remove and therefore much cleaner.
 Then, there's the results.
 "Waxing removes hair from the root so results last about 3-4 weeks," says Petak.